Erik Prince: Early life, education, and military service

-Prince was born on June 6, 1969, in Holland, Michigan, the son of Edgar D. Prince and his wife, Elsa (Zwiep), (Note: At the time of their marriage, she was known by her maiden name, Elsa Zwiep.
-Following her marriage to Prince, she was known as Elsa Prince.
-After Prince's death in 1995 she married, in 2000, a minister, Ren Broekhuizen, and was known as Elsa Prince-Broekhuizen.) and the youngest of four children.
+Prince was born on June 6, 1969, in Holland, Michigan, the son of Edgar D. Prince and his wife, Elsa (née Zwiep), (Note: Until her marriage to Edgar Prince, she was known by her maiden name, Elsa Zwiep.
+Following their marriage, she was known as Elsa Prince.
+After his death in 1995 she married, in 2000, a minister, Ren Broekhuizen, and was known as Elsa Prince-Broekhuizen.) and the youngest of four children.
 He graduated from Holland Christian High School.
 Prince and his father toured the world together, visiting the Dachau concentration camp, divided Berlin, and the battlefields of Normandy.
 According to his mother, these trips "made a big impression" on the young Prince.

 Prince was accepted into the United States Naval Academy and attended for three semesters before leaving, explaining that he loved the Navy but disliked the academy.
 He went on to receive his B.A. in economics from Hillsdale College in 1992.
 During his time at Hillsdale, he served as a volunteer firefighter and as a cold-water diver for the Hillsdale County Sheriff's Department.
 Prince eventually became an emergency medical technician.

 In 1990, Prince secured an internship in the White House under George H. W. Bush, but soon left to intern for California congressman Dana Rohrabacher, President Ronald Reagan's former speechwriter.
 Rohrabacher described Prince as "a bright, driven young man."
 At the age of 21, Prince volunteered to search for a mass grave in Nicaragua, to expose killings that had taken place under President Daniel Ortega and later said that he had found the mass grave.

 After college, Prince was commissioned as an officer in the United States Navy via Officer Candidate School in 1992.
 Prince then received orders to Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado.
 After six months of training, Prince graduated with BUD/S class 188 in 1993.
 Following SEAL Tactical Training (STT) and completion of six month probationary period, he received the 1130 designator as a Naval Special Warfare Officer, entitled to wear the Special Warfare insignia.
 He deployed with SEAL Team 8 to Haiti, the Middle East, and the Balkans.
 He credits the SEALs for being an outlet for his entrepreneurial spirit.
 In his autobiography he states that during the Yugoslav Wars in the early 1990s, he realized that there was a need for private training facilities for special operations.
 Following his father's death in 1995, Prince ended his U.S. Navy service prematurely.
 A year later, Prince helped facilitate the sale of his father's auto parts company to Johnson Controls for US$1.35 billion.